 Bluebells are a close relative of the Chionodoxa and they are also good for naturalizing in woodland areas and are considered deer-proof.

 They do best in moist soil and light shade where they reach 12-15 inches tall with white, pink or blue flowers.
 They can be invasive in some areas so that’s worth looking into.

 Spring Starflower are related to onions and when crushed the foliage smells like onion.
 They grow 3-5 inches tall and have 1 inch flowers in shades of blue and white.
 They will naturalize in a woodland setting and are deer-proof.

-If you’re looking for a gorgeous book with more information than you could possible need about blubs, tubers, rhizomes and corms try to track down the book Bulb (affiliate link), it’s on amazon right now for really cheap but only from third part sellers.
+If you’re looking for a gorgeous book with more information than you could possibly need about bulbs, tubers, rhizomes, and corms try to track down the book Bulb, it’s on Amazon right now for really cheap but only from third part sellers.

-Don’t forget to PIN this to your Garden board!
-Check out my Garden Page for more ideas or start here:
+Check out my Flower Garden Page for more info or start here: